chucko58/packer-build/README.rst

   - 3.8.1 (macOS default) or newer

-* REQUIRED:  Python 3
+* REQUIRED:  Python

-  - 3.7 or newer
+  - Tested on macOS with Python 2.7 and 3.8

 * REQUIRED:  pip_ (pip_download_)